 Who Should Attend

-The workshop will provide tips on how to structure a successful Young Investigator/Faculty proposal, including the amount of funding available, guidance toward topic selection, and the anticipated proposal due dates.
-Past recipients will provide their insights on how to succeed in the competition.
+The workshop will provide tips on how to structure a successful Young Investigator/Faculty proposal, the amount of funding available, guidance toward topic selection, and the anticipated proposal due dates.

-- James Murday, Director of Physical Sciences, DC Office for Research Advancement.
+- James Murday, Director of Physical Sciences, Washington DC Office for Research Advancement

 One 2 hour session.

 November 15, 2017 | 12 – 2 PM | Location: University Park Campus (UPC), Verna & Peter Dauterive Hall (VPD), Room 203

 To register, please RSVP at least one week prior to the first class via email, indicating the course(s) you are attending, to email@example.com.

 For information about workshops, contact the office at 213-740-6709.